Greenhouse gas emissions from waste disposal

-- Sector 6C - incineration without energy recovery;
+- Sector 6C - incineration without energy recovery; and

-- Sector 6D - other treatments such as fermentation / composting.
+- Sector 6D - other treatments such as fermentation/composting.

 Sector 6A - Landfill

 The emissions from landfill sites are not measured but modelled, as detailed in the IPCC guidelines on waste.
-Methane is emitted from the landfill sites as fugitive emissions.
-The models used take into account the local weather conditions (humidity and climate) which have a high impact on the overall process.
+Methane is emitted from landfill sites as fugitive emissions.
+The models used take into account the local weather conditions (humidity and climate), which have a high impact on the overall process.
 A simple model may divide the landfill process into three steps:

-- during the initial active phase the degradable portion of the waste landfilled undergoes both aerobic and anaerobic degradation; as the landfill is not sealed during this phase both methane and biogenic carbon dioxide are emitted;
+- during the initial active phase, the degradable portion of the landfilled waste undergoes both aerobic and anaerobic degradation; as the landfill is not sealed during this phase both methane and biogenic carbon dioxide are emitted;

 Sector 6C - Waste incineration without energy recovery